AndreNijman/EmuRust/README.md

 - `E` or either Shift key / controller Back-Select / left trigger: Z trigger
 - `Enter`: START
 - `Esc` / window close: exit
+  > All controller + keyboard input is routed through `mupen64plus-input-sdl`, so any SDL-compatible pad is
+  > auto-detected alongside the keyboard.
+Edit `mupen64plus.cfg` under the launcher’s config directory if you
+  > want to customize bindings or sensitivity—the defaults mirror the layout above.

 ### Controls (GameCube core)